 - In a small bowl combine water, yeast and sugar.
 Stir until dissolved.
 Set aside.

 - Gradually add flour; knead until smooth.
 Do not overflour the dough!
 It should be very soft but not sticky.
 Place in a greased bowl.
-Cover and let rise until doubled (if using boxed pudding, it will take quite a while to double because of the cold milk - see note above).

 - Roll out the dough on a lightly greased or floured surface to about 34 X 21 inches in size.
 Take 1 cup soft butter and spread over surface.